neelkarma/neelkarma/README.md

 No, I will not fix your computer.

-Nor teach you how to hack.
+Nor will I teach you how to hack.